-A. An approved charter application is a contract between the charter school and the chartering authority.
+A. An approved charter application shall be a contract between the charter school and the local school board.

-B. The charter shall reflect all agreements regarding the release of the charter school from department rules and policies.
+B. The contract between the charter school and the local school board shall reflect all agreements regarding the release of the charter school from school district policies.

-C. For locally chartered charter schools, the contract between the charter school and the local school board shall reflect all requests for release of the charter school from department rules or the Public School Code [22-1-1 NMSA 1978].
-Within ten days after the contract is approved by the local school board, any request for release from department rules or the Public School Code shall be delivered by the local school board to the department.
-If the department grants the request, it shall notify the local school board and the charter school of its decision.
-If the department denies the request, it shall notify the local school board and the charter school board and the request is denied and specify the reasons for denial.
+C. The contract between the charter school and the local school board shall reflect all requests for release of the charter school from state board rules or the Public School Code [Chapter 22 NMSA 1978].
+Within ten days after the contract is approved by the local school board, any request for release from state board rules or the Public School Code shall be delivered by the local school board to the state board.
+If the state board grants the request, it shall notify the local school board and the charter school of its decision.
+If the state board denies the request, it shall notify the local school board and the charter school that the request is denied and specify the reasons for denial.